jamesjg/FoodSAM/installation.md

 conda create -n FoodSAM python=3.7 -y conda activate FoodSAM
 ```
 c.
 Install PyTorch and torchvision following the [official instructions](https://pytorch.org/).
 Here we use PyTorch 1.8.1 and CUDA 11.1.
-You may also switch to other version by specifying the version number.
+You may also switch to another version by specifying the version number.
 ```
 pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```